Improving Deep Neural Network Classification Confidence using Heatmap-based eXplainable AI: Appendix

 \textit{Different GAX and empirical choices in implementation}.
 Parts of the implementations, such as the initialization of \(w\) to 1.0, are nearly arbitrary, though it is the first choice made from the 2D example that happens to work.
 Different implementations come with various trade-offs.
 Most notably, the choice of learning rate \(0.1\) is manually chosen for its reliable and fast convergence, although convergence is attainable for smaller learning rate like \(0.001\) after longer iterations.
 However, we need to include more practical considerations.
 For example, saving heatmaps iteration by iteration will generally consume around 5-12 MB of memory for current choices.
 Longer optimization iterations may quickly cause a blow-up, and there is no known fixed number of iterations needed to achieve convergence to the target CO score.
 Saving heatmaps at certain CO scores milestones can be considered, though we might miss out on important heatmap changes in between.
 Parameter selection process is thus not straightforward.
 For practical purposes, learning rates can be tested in order of ten, \(10^n\), and other parameters can be tested until a choice is found where each optimization process converges at a rate fast enough for nearly instantaneous, quick diagnosis.
 Other choices of optimizers with different parameters combination can be explored as well, though we have yet to see dramatic changes.

 \textit{GAX, different DNN architectures and different datasets}.
 Comparisons are tricky, since different architectures might behave differently at their FC end.
-For example, for Saliency method on ImageNet, Alexnet's boxplot of CO scores in appendix fig. \ref{fig:more_boxplots}(A) right (AX process \(x+w*x\)) shows a wider range of CO scores than that of Resnet34 in fig. \ref{fig:resnet_boxplot}.
+For example, for Saliency method on ImageNet, Alexnet's boxplot of CO scores in appendix Figure \ref{fig:more_boxplots}(A) right (AX process \(x+w*x\)) shows a wider range of CO scores than that of Resnet34 in Figure \ref{fig:more_boxplots}.
 Comparison of CO scores on Chest X-Ray dataset shows even larger variability.
 Furthermore, recall that we illustrated using the 2D example the reason we avoid sigmoid function: suppressed change in the CO score due to its \textit{asymptotic} part.
-We have avoided Softmax for similar reason, and a further study can be conducted to characterize the scores with Softmax or other modifications.
 From here, the ideal vision is to develop a model that scales with CO score in not only a computationally relevant way, but also in a human relevant way: we want a model that increases predictive probability when the heatmap highlights exactly the correct localization of the objects or highly relevant features related to the objects.
 This is a tall effort, particularly because explanations are highly context dependent.
 Transparent and trustworthy applications of DNN may benefit from the combined improvements in humanly understandable context and computationally relevance attributions built around that context.